Cervical Cancer ScreeningAt a Glance Screening & Results Your Risk Factors About HPV & HPV Vaccine How to Book a Pap Test Myths & Facts Resources

 The thing to keep in mind is that cervical cancer can be prevented.
 In fact, it’s one of the most preventable cancers.
-A Pap test procedure checks for changes in the cells of your cervix, so if any cell changes are found, they can be followed closely and, if needed, they can be treated so cancer never develops.
+A Pap test checks for changes in the cells of your cervix.
+So if any cell changes are found, they can be followed closely and, if needed, be treated so cancer never develops.

 Use these guidelines to help reduce your risk of cervical cancer:

 - If you’ve ever been sexually active, make time to have Pap tests regularly starting at age 21, or 3 years after becoming sexually active, whichever is later.

 - Have a Pap test once every 3 years.

 - Talk to your healthcare provider about the HPV vaccine and whether it’s right for you.

 - Have regular Pap tests even if you’re vaccinated against HPV, since the vaccine doesn’t protect against all types of HPV.

 - Smoking and second-hand smoke increases the risk of cervical cancer in women with HPV, so try to avoid both as much as possible.

 - Protect yourself from HPV since cervical cancer is caused by HPV.

 Myth #2: I’m too old to need a Pap test.